marius92mc/Gems_game/README.md

 # Gems_game
-Simple game with collapsing gems in C++, with SDL
+Simple game with collapsing gems in C++, with SDL.